-The Road Safety Centre, located at Thebarton Police Barracks on Port Road, offers traffic education programs and road safety presentations to schools, businesses and community groups.
-Find out more information on the Road safety education page.
+The Road Safety Centre is located at Thebarton Police Barracks and offers road safety education sessions to schools, businesses and community groups.
+Find out more information on the road safety sessions offered by the Road Safety Centre on the Road safety session page.

-The Road Safety Centre also produces fact sheets, posters and other resources to promote the Fatal Five and smarter choices.
+The Road Safety Centre also produces fact sheets, posters and other resources to promote the Fatal Five and to assist in the promotion of road safety.

-The Road Safety Centre features a mock roadway where young cyclists learn about road and traffic safety in a safe environment.
+The Road Safety Centre features a mock roadway where children can be educated on the road rules, pedestrian and cycle safety in a safe environment.
 The mock roadway helps children to become familiar with:

 The roadway includes: